Jun (Chinese entertainer): 2018–present: Solo career and other ventures

 On 4 July 2023, Jun released his fourth digital single "Psycho".
 On 8 July, he attended the Tencent Music Entertainment Awards and won the "New Singer-Songwriter of the Year" award.
 The next day, he performed "Limbo" and "Psycho" as a solo artist at the TMEA Music Festival, and also performed as a member of Seventeen.

 On 12 August 2024, it was announced that Jun would be taking a break from group activities in South Korea in favor of acting activities in China, and would therefore be absent from the group's scheduled performances at Lollapalooza Berlin in early September, music show performances for Spill the Feels, and the Right Here World Tour.
-In 2025, Jun co-starred with Jackie Chan and Tony Leung Ka-fai in the film The Shadow's Edge, portraying Hu Feng, a member of the heist crew.
+Over the next seven months, he took on roles in two films—Blades of the Guardians (镖人：风起大漠) and The Shadow's Edge (捕风追影)—and one television series, The Whimsical Return (云归喜事).

+On 16 August 2025, The Shadow's Edge was released in mainland China, and subsequently screened in 19 countries and regions worldwide.
+Starring alongside Jackie Chan and Tony Leung Ka-fai, Jun played the role of Hu Feng, a member of a theft ring.
+His performance earned him a nomination for Best Supporting Actor at the 38th Hundred Flowers Awards in August 2026.